 The Federal Student Aid Ombudsman Group of the U.S. Department of Education is dedicated to helping resolve disputes related to Direct Loans, Federal Family Education Loan (FFEL) Program loans, Guaranteed Student Loans, and Perkins Loans.
 The Ombudsman Group is a neutral, informal, and confidential resource to help resolve disputes about your federal student loans.

-Federal Work-Study provides jobs for graduate and undergraduate students with financial need, allowing them to earn money to help pay education expenses.
+Federal Work-Study provides jobs for graduate and undergraduate students with financial needs, allowing them to earn money to help pay education expenses.
 The program encourages community service work and work related to your course of study.

 Financial Aid comes in two forms: gift aid and self-help aid.
 Gift aid includes grants and scholarships, which are direct awards, and repayment is not required.
 Self-help aid includes loans and work opportunities.
 Loans are usually guaranteed and offered at low interest; repayment is usually due after the student leaves college.
 The University provides work opportunities under the Federal Work-Study Program and the Student Employment Program (STEP) for international students.
 All forms of aid are awarded on an annual basis.
 Students are responsible for reapplying each year.